Why Be Part of the Program?

 Intern supervisors are senior staff who will mentor, coach, and help support you in your learning and development.
 Often you will participate in management team meetings in your organization, which will afford you an overall perspective on the challenges and rewards of working in the municipal field.

-… gain extensive knowledge of municipal management and/or planning
+… gain extensive knowledge of municipal management, finance and/or planning

 Through reading, researching, job shadowing, and Workplan activities, combined with extensive hands-on experiences throughout the organization, you will build a solid base of knowledge about municipal government.